archtechx/tenancy/INTERNAL.md

 1. Tag a new image: `docker tag tenancy-test archtechx/tenancy:latest`
 1. Push the image: `docker push archtechx/tenancy:latest`
 1. Optional: Rebuild the image again locally for arm64: `composer docker-rebuild`

+## Debugging GitHub Actions

+The `ci.yml` workflow includes support for [act](https://github.com/nektos/act).

+To run all tests using act, run `composer act`.
+To run only certain tests using act, use `composer act-input "FILTER='some test name'"` or `composer act -- --input "FILTER='some test name'"`.